Jrogbaaa/The-Way/README.md

 For detailed documentation, see [Post Analysis Documentation](./docs/post-analysis.md).

-### Social Media Analyzer with Hugging Face (New)
+### Social Media Analyzer with Hugging Face (New -> Updated)

 We've added an alternative social media content analyzer powered by open-source Hugging Face models.
 This provides a focused engagement prediction analysis with clear pros and cons.

 **How to Access:**
-1. Click on "Social Media Analyzer" in the sidebar
+1. Click on "Analyze a Post" in the sidebar (this redirects to `/upload-post`)
 2. Upload an image to analyze
-3. Get instant feedback on engagement potential
+3. Get instant feedback on engagement potential, technical suitability, and platform fit.

 **Features:**
-- Open-source AI models for transparent analysis
+- Open-source AI models for transparent analysis (`Salesforce/blip-image-captioning-large`, `facebook/bart-large-mnli`)
 - Visual engagement score indicator
+- Technical analysis (resolution, aspect ratio, file size) with ratings
+- Platform-specific formatting recommendations (Instagram, TikTok)
 - Detailed pros and cons list for content optimization
-- Content-specific recommendations
+- Actionable suggestions for improvement
 - No account required for quick analysis

-For detailed documentation, see [Post Analysis Documentation](./the-way/docs/post-analysis.md).
+For detailed documentation, see [Post Analysis Documentation](./docs/post-analysis.md).

 ### Gallery Management with Supabase Storage